aitesam961/soft-sky-riscv-gnu-prebuilt/README.md

 ### Supported Environment
 Prebuilt riscv-gnu-toolchain binaries for x86_64 host running Linux.
-Built on Ubuntu Latest  and tested on Ubuntu 23.10.
+Built on Ubuntu Latest  and tested on `Ubuntu 24.04 LTS` and `Ubuntu 22.04 LTS`

 This repository makes use of GitHub actions to build the `riscv-gnu-toolchain` from source.
 Just download the prebuilt binaries, add to path and use.